easytarget/PrintEye/README.md

 * Level converters allow the PrintEye to run at 5V while communicating with the 3.2v Duet.
 * This should also be Compatible with V3 Duet electronics
- * A new cable layout would be needed sicen the V3 hardware uses 5 pin connectors
+ * A new cable layout and duet config would be needed since the V3 hardware uses 5 pin connectors that can be mapped to functions
- * However, since 3v3 is now availiable at the conenctor it would make running a 3v3 version of printeye simpler
- * There may also be Duet config file settings needed to declare which expansion connector should be attached to the Duet UART

 # Software
 ## Requirements